How to perform your best in a virtual interview

 you’ll be working from home, so your future employer may want to see that you have a dedicated (or at

-• That said, you can try and show your personality in a positive way (remember the bit about standing out
+least uncluttered / uninterrupted) workspace. - That said, you can try and show your personality in a positive way (remember the bit about standing out

 from the rest?)
 Display a stack of your favourite books on your desk or on the shelf behind you, or have a

-• Do your research – link your passions to the company’s values if possible.
+family picture in the background if you’re keen to show you’re a family person. - Do your research – link your passions to the company’s values if possible.
 This will help to strike up

-rapport (tip: place your Man United mug on your desk if you know your interviewer is also a Man U fan).
+rapport (tip: place your Man United mug on your desk if you know your interviewer is also a Man U fan). - Lighting is everything – natural lighting is best, but avoid having a light source directly behind you as this

-can cause glare issues for your interviewer or make your face difficult to see.
+can cause glare issues for your interviewer or make your face difficult to see. - Silence your mobile phone and turn off notifications on your laptop or computer.

-• Ensure your laptop is fully charged.
+- Ensure your laptop is fully charged.

-• Prepare in the same way you would for a face to face interview – go over the job description, research the
+- Prepare in the same way you would for a face to face interview – go over the job description, research the

 company, familiarise yourself with your CV, write down any questions you have, prepare for the standard